 - Space: Development of spaces between your teeth, or a change in the way your teeth come together when you close your mouth.
 In addition, receding gums can be among the early gum disease symptoms.

-- Bleeding: Gum disease symptoms to watch for include bleeding gums when you brush or floss.
+- Bleeding: Symptoms to watch for include bleeding gums when you brush or floss.

 - Loose Teeth: Gums that pull away from the teeth, creating pockets where additional bacteria can build up.

-If you have symptoms of gum disease, your dentist will examine your teeth and gums to confirm the diagnosis.
-If symptoms of gum disease are caught early, the treatment may be as simple as a thorough dental cleaning and a revision of your at-home oral care routine.
+If you have symptoms of gum infection, your dental professional will examine your teeth and gums to confirm the diagnosis.
+If symptoms are caught early, the treatment may be as simple as a thorough dental cleaning and a revision of your at-home oral care routine.

-Many gum disease symptoms don’t appear until the disease is well-established, so it is important to know some of the risk factors for gum disease.
-Identifying risk factors and paying attention to your oral hygiene can help you spot gum disease symptoms early so you can see your dentist as soon as possible.
+Many symptoms don’t appear until the disease is well-established, so it is important to know some of the risk factors for gum disease.
+Identifying risk factors and paying attention to warning signs, as well as maintaining a good oral care routine can help you spot gum disease symptoms early so you can see your dental professional as soon as possible.
 One of the main causes of gum disease is a build-up of bacteria around the gums.
 Harmful bacteria builds up on the teeth and around the gum line each day.
-If the tooth and gum bacteria aren’t removed by a regular oral care routine of brushing and flossing, they can cause gum inflammation and gingivitis.
+If the tooth and gum bacteria aren’t removed by a regular oral care routine of brushing with a good fluoride toothpaste and flossing, they can cause gum inflammation and gingivitis.
 Left untreated, it can progress to periodontitis, which is more serious.
 Risk factors associated with gum disease include:

-- Genetics: If you have family members with gum disease symptoms or a history of gum disease, pay extra attention to your oral care routine and visit a dentist regularly for a professional cleaning and checkup.
+- Genetics: If you have family members with gum disease symptoms or a history of gum disease, pay extra attention to your oral care routine and visit a dental professional regularly for a professional cleaning and checkup.

 - Hormones: Although more research is needed, some studies have suggested that hormones associated with puberty, pregnancy, and menopause can increase women’s risk for gum disease.
 Puberty, pregnancy, and menopause aren’t exactly gum disease causes, but women should be sure to pay extra attention to their oral care during these times.